 The idea came to me at the gym, since I usually motivate myself on the treadmill with thoughts of “now that I just burned a few calories, I can eat this, this, this and this.”
 (Sadly, this is 100% true.)
 To recap my train of thought: “Ooh, chicken parm — no wait you can’t have that, you’re vegetarian, remember? … I can’t breathe, I’m going to die … maybe eggplant?
 Ick.
 Eggplant.
 But mozzarella … one more mile … breadcrumbs.
 Would zucchini make it better?
 Maybe?
 Anything’s good with mozz and sauce, but it’s so unhealthy … asdfksd side stitch adsfsdf … that does it, I deserve this cheesy goodness.”

 Bonus: the oven does most of the work here anyway, which, given that my new apartment has air conditioning, means this recipe is literally no sweat.
 (HA.
 Get it?
 Am I the only one who finds that funny?
 No?
 Okay.
 Sorry.)
-The end result is ermahgahhhh good.
+The end result is a zucchini eggplant bake that is ermahgahhhh good.
 Though, given that ingredient list, how could it not be?

 Zucchini Eggplant Bake